 A maximum of six units of 500-level courses (apprentice teaching) may be credited toward the degree requirements.

 The minimum residence requirement for the master of arts or science degree is three academic quarters, at least one of which must follow advancement to candidacy.
 Academic residence is met by satisfactory completion of six units or more per quarter, some of which must be graduate level.

 A candidate must be registered in the quarter in which the degree is to be awarded.
 (See “Registration in the Final Quarter for the Award of the Degree.”)

 After completing all preliminary requirements of the major with a GPA equivalent to 3.0 in upper-division and graduate course work undertaken, a total of no more than eight units of F and/or U grades, and a minimum of two quarters or more of residency, the student may file an Application for Candidacy for the Thesis or Comprehensive Examination, Plan I or II, for the master of arts or master of science degree, or for the Modified Thesis, Plan III, for the master of fine arts degree.
 An Application for Candidacy must be filed no later than two weeks after the first day of the quarter in which degree requirements are to be completed.
 (See Academic and Administrative Calendar.)

-With the approval of the major department and the dean of Graduate Studies, upper-division and graduate course work completed with a grade of B– or better while in graduate standing at another campus of the University of California may be accepted in satisfaction of one of the three quarters of residence and up to one-half of the quarter-units of credit required for the master’s degree at UC San Diego.
+With the approval of the major department and the dean of the Graduate Division, upper-division and graduate course work completed with a grade of B– or better while in graduate standing at another campus of the University of California may be accepted in satisfaction of one of the three quarters of residence and up to one-half of the quarter-units of credit required for the master’s degree at UC San Diego.